jamesmontemagno/InAppBillingPlugin/docs/CheckAndRestorePurchases.md

         if(purchases?.Any(p => p.ProductId == productId) ?? false)
         {
             //Purchase restored
-            // if on Android may be good to return true;
+            // if on Android may be good to check if these purchases need to be acknowledge return true;
         }
         else